Credit card processing is a fairly complex topic, particularly since there are a lot of different ways to take a customer’s credit card information.

 - Next, they’ll select the manual option in your POS or payment processing software.

-- From there, the software will give them space to physically type the card number, along with the expiration date, and frequently the CVV security code.
-Depending on certain card data requirements, you may also be required to enter the zip code or full billing address associated with the card.
+- From there, the software will give them space to physically type the card number, along with the expiration date, and frequently, the CVV security code.
+You will usually be prompted to enter the billing ZIP code and/or full billing address for address verification service (AVS).
+Including AVS data is mandatory to achieve the best possible interchange rate for a keyed CNP transaction.

 - After that, the salesperson will have to move on to the next step as directed by the software.
 Often this step is running the transaction.